ywangnccu/ywang/HowToOvenBakeStunningDriedPeachChipsSnack.md

  HOW TO OVEN BAKE STUNNING DRIED PEACH CHIPS SNACK

- Oven dried peach chips are a delicious snack.
+ Oven dried peak-season peach chips are a delicious snack.
  Peach snacks can be enjoyed by everyone because they are vegan.
 Whole30 compatible and contain no added sugar!

 ![Peach Chip Snack](https://github.com/ywangnccu/ywang/blob/main/images/PeachChipSnack.jpg)